 Disadvantages of SaaS

-While the SaaS framework has solved a lot of the challenges of legacy software applications, it’s not without its shortcomings.
-Since cloud technology is an integral part of what SaaS is, leveraging the Software-as-a-Service framework is not without its challenges.
+While the SaaS framework has solved many of the challenges of legacy software applications, it’s not without its shortcomings.
+Since cloud technology is an integral part of SaaS, leveraging the Software-as-a-Service framework is not without its challenges.

-This is the foremost concern with adopting the Software-as-a-Service structure.
-SaaS applications wouldn’t be able to provide the benefits they provide without leveraging cloud technology.
-While this has been a major leap forward, it also results in more exposure and vulnerabilities to hackers.
+Security is the foremost concern with adopting the Software-as-a-Service structure.
+SaaS applications couldn’t provide the benefits they provide without leveraging cloud technology.
+While this has been a significant leap forward, it also results in more exposure and vulnerabilities to hackers.

-Introducing cloud technology into the equation can sometimes make data ownership a gray area.
-As a responsible SaaS provider, you’ll need to be responsible for your company’s own data.
-This means keeping it protected from potential digital threats as well as making sure your data storage and management SOPs (standard operating procedures) meet regulatory compliance standards whenever necessary.
+Introducing cloud technology can sometimes make data ownership a gray area.
+As a responsible SaaS provider, you must be accountable for your company’s data.
+This means keeping it protected from potential digital threats and ensuring your data storage and management SOPs (standard operating procedures) meet regulatory compliance standards whenever necessary.

 Installing a single-tenant software application on your computer is straightforward.
 The software app runs on the operating system and resources available on your machine.
-There’s no “middleman” when executing software functions, so you’ll experience the maximum speed possible.
+There’s no intermediary when executing software functions, so you’ll experience maximum speed.

-Since SaaS applications exist on the provider’s cloud server, end users may experience some “lag” or latency when executing program tasks.
+Since SaaS applications exist on the provider’s cloud server, end users may experience lag or latency when executing program tasks.
 Most of the time, this delay is negligible and shouldn’t be an issue for your clients.
-However, if you serve clients in an industry with sensitive data and urgent tasks, you may want to explore solutions to this challenge.
+However, you may want to explore solutions to this challenge if you serve clients in an industry with sensitive data and urgent tasks.

 Salesforce has become the quintessential example of success in the SaaS sector.
 Salesforce initially provided customer relationship management (CRM) software to businesses of all sizes.
-Since they’ve established themselves as a leader in the space, they’ve branched out to provide other features like marketing, platform development, machine learning, analytics, and social networking.
+Since establishing themselves as a leader in the space, they’ve branched out to offer other features like marketing, platform development, machine learning, analytics, and social networking.

 Adobe has been a notable name in the creative space for years.
-Traditionally, their applications like Adobe Photoshop and other video and audio editing tools were available as individual products.
-Recently, they rolled all of those tools into one monthly subscription SaaS platform known as Adobe Creative Cloud.
+Traditionally, applications like Adobe Photoshop and other video and audio editing tools were available as individual products.
+They recently rolled all those tools into one monthly subscription SaaS platform called Adobe Creative Cloud.

 The software development process is complex.
 As bugs are fixed throughout the process, versioning can become even more difficult.
 Leveraging a SaaS platform like Jira is like having a project manager on your team to keep everyone on track and eliminate redundancies.

 Cloud computing is an integral part of what SaaS is.
-Without leveraging the type of virtualization the cloud provides, SaaS providers wouldn’t be able to disperse their applications as effectively.
+Without leveraging the type of virtualization the cloud provides, SaaS providers couldn’t disperse their applications as effectively.
 Being forced to operate and distribute their applications from a dedicated server would greatly hinder their growth and the scalability of their customer base.

 Legacy software providers need to strongly consider a move to Software-as-a-Service if they’re going to compete in the modern marketplace.
-It may seem daunting at first, but Liquid Web is here to help.
+Initially, It may seem daunting, but companies like Liquid Web are here to help.